Othernet-Project/librarian-testing-vagrant/README.rst

 ===============

-If you need to troubleshoot issues during initial setup, you will find installation log file in the diretory where you unpacked this package.
+If you need to troubleshoot issues during initial setup, you will find installation log file in the directory where you unpacked this package.
 The file is named ``install_log.txt``.

 Reporting bugs